MMDA-2

 MMDA-2, also known as 2-methoxy-4,5-methylenedioxyamphetamine or as 6-methoxy-MDA, is a psychedelic drug of the phenethylamine, amphetamine, and MDxx families.
-It is closely related to MMDA and MDA.
+It is the 6-methoxy derivative of MDA and is a positional isomer of MMDA (5-methoxy-MDA).

+Use and effects

-Alexander Shulgin was likely the first to synthesize MMDA-2.
-In his book PiHKAL (Phenethylamines I Have Known and Loved), the dose is listed as 25 to 50 mg, and the duration is listed as 8 to 12 hours.
-Shulgin reports that MMDA-2 produces effects such as enhanced awareness, empathy, and visual facilitation and distortion, as well as some side effects like gastrointestinal upset and appetite loss.
-He states that 30 mg is very similar to 80 mg of MDA, and also remarks that it would be impossible for anyone to have a bad experience on the drug at that dose.
+In his book PiHKAL (Phenethylamines I Have Known and Loved), Alexander Shulgin lists MMDA-2's dose as 25 to 50 mg orally and its duration as 8 to 12 hours.
+The effects of MMDA-2 have been reported to include enhanced awareness, empathy, and visual facilitation and distortion, as well as some side effects like gastrointestinal upset and appetite loss.
+Shulgin states that MMDA-2 at a dose of 30 mg orally is very similar to MDA at a dose of 80 mg orally, and also remarks that it would be impossible for anyone to have a bad experience on the drug at that dose.
+MMDA-2 is approximately 4- or 5-fold more potent than MMDA, which has a listed dose range of 100 to 250 mg orally.

+Pharmacology

+Pharmacodynamics

+MMDA-2 is a moderately potent serotonin receptor agonist in the rat stomach fundus assay (A_{2} = 224 nM).
+These serotonin receptors may correspond specifically to the serotonin 5-HT_{2B} receptor.

-It has been found that MMDA-2, unlike MMDA but similarly to 6-methyl-MDA, is very weak or negligible at inducing the release of serotonin or dopamine, and accordingly, does not produce amphetamine-like responses in animals in drug discrimination studies.
-Instead, MMDA-2 is likely to act as a pure serotonin 5-HT_{2} receptor agonist similarly to the DOx series of compounds, with activation of the serotonin 5-HT_{2A} receptor conferring its psychedelic effects.
+It has been found that MMDA-2, unlike MMDA but similarly to 6-methyl-MDA, is very weak or negligible at inducing the release of serotonin or dopamine in vitro.
+Accordingly, it does not produce amphetamine-like responses in animals in drug discrimination studies.
+Instead, MMDA-2 is likely to act as a pure serotonin 5-HT_{2} receptor agonist similarly to the DOx series of compounds, with activation of the serotonin 5-HT_{2A} receptor believed to be responsible for its psychedelic effects.

+Chemistry

+Synthesis

-MMDA-2 has been sold as a designer drug in Japan.
+The chemical synthesis of MMDA-2 has been described.

+Analogues

+Analogues of MMDA-2 include 2C-MMDA-2 (MMDPEA-2; 6-methoxy-MDPEA), MDA, MMDA (5-methoxy-MDA), MMDA-3a (2-methoxy-MDA), DMMDA-2 (5,6-dimethoxy-MDA; 5-methoxy-MMDA-2), methyl-MMDA-2 (N-methyl-MMDA-2; 6-methoxy-MDMA), EMDA-2 (6-ethoxy-MDA; 6-ethoxy-MMDA-2), 2C2-NBOMe (2C-MMDA-2-NBOMe; NBOMe-MMDPEA-2), F (5-methoxy-6-APDB), 4T-MMDA-2 (4-thio-MMDA-2), 6-methyl-MDA, 6-bromo-MDA (2-Br-4,5-MDA), and 6-chloro-MDA (2-Cl-4,5-MDA), among others.

+History

+MMDA-2 was first described in the scientific literature by Alexander Shulgin in 1964.
+Subsequently, it was described in greater detail by Shulgin in his book PiHKAL (Phenethylamines I Have Known and Loved) in 1991.
+MMDA-2 was encountered as a novel designer drug by the 1990s.